 “And an equally real resurrection.”

-The magician was not expecting volunteers.
+The magician was not waiting for volunteers.
 Only his assistant was willing to offer his body for such a sacrifice.
-Urguz was in his manner and appearance the very opposite of his master.
-He was a broad, stooped man with long arms and thick hands that hung nearly to the ground.
-His skull was a landscape of scars and his stony face was perpetually shadowed by a drowsy rage.
+Urguz was, in his manner and his appearance, the very opposite of his master: a broad, stooped man with long arms and thick hands that hung almost to the ground.
+His skull was a tangle of scars, and his stony face was perpetually shadowed by a drowsy rage.
 This creature fitted his neck into the stock like a trained beast.
-His indifference suggested that some crude trick lay behind the display, but the magician fastidiously avoided every form of sleight of hand.
-There was nothing on the stage save the dark wooden guillotine and the body trapped within it.
+His indifference suggested that some crude trick lay behind the spectacle, but the magician avoided every form of sleight of hand with fastidious care.
+There was nothing on the stage but the dark wooden guillotine and the body trapped within it.
 A metal trough beneath the head completed the props.
-When Zaprezs pulled the lever, a sharp blow decapitated Urguz, whose head fell bathed in a rush of blood.
-The brutality of the act, before which few managed not to look away, drew a brief, collective shriek from the audience.
-Afterwards, they watched in exhausted silence as the magician raised the head and displayed it.
-He then laboriously seated the corpse in a chair and rejoined the two pieces beneath the concealment of the black cloth.
-The decapitated man appeared whole and covered in blood.
+When Zaprezs pulled the lever, a sharp blow severed Urguz’s head, which fell bathed in a rush of blood.
+The brutality of the act, before which few managed not to look away, drew a brief, unison shriek from the audience.
+Then they watched in exhausted silence as the magician raised the head and displayed it.
+He laboriously settled the corpse in a chair and rejoined the two pieces beneath the concealment of the black cloth.
+The decapitated man emerged whole, covered in blood.
 The powders beneath his nose revived him.

-Only on one occasion did he have a volunteer for the decapitation.
-By the time his performances had become clandestine, held before a dozen sadists gathered in the cellars of a disused prison, a tall, elegant young man rose with a defiant gesture.
+Only once did he have a volunteer for the decapitation.
+By the time his performances had drifted into the clandestine, held before a dozen sadists gathered in the cellars of a disused prison, a tall, elegant young man rose with a defiant gesture.
 Zaprezs noticed at once that his pupils crackled with the effects of some drug, and turned that hypnosis to his advantage.
-The young man lost consciousness a second before his head.
+The young man lost consciousness a second before his head did.
 When it hung from the magician’s hand, no one present doubted its reality.

-After the reassembly, and already backstage, the blood staining the volunteer’s face was cursorily cleaned.
-When he left, those who had been present saw him wandering the surrounding streets like one of the living dead.
-When asked what he had felt beneath the blade, he claimed to remember nothing and gave every sign of being on the edge of derangement.
+After the reassembly, and already in the privacy of the wings, the blood staining the volunteer’s face was wiped away in haste.
+As he left, he was seen wandering the surrounding streets like a living dead.
+When asked what he had felt beneath the blade, he claimed to remember nothing and showed every sign of being on the edge of derangement.
 A few days later, his body was found in a dark alley.
-The autopsy attributed the death to a heroin overdose and noted the presence of a very fine scar around the neck.
-The superficiality of this mark was not enough to prevent Zaprezs from becoming, definitively, a forbidden magician.
+The autopsy attributed the death to a heroin overdose and noted a very fine scar around the neck.
+The slightness of this mark was not enough to keep Zaprezs from becoming, from that point on, a forbidden magician.

-Those who now sought him out devoted themselves wholeheartedly to helping the magician conceal himself.
-No one spoke of him, no one knew him — yet he had a cohort of admirers who, summoned in secret, came to witness his art in ever-changing locations.
-Conscious of his patrons’ tastes, he devised a variety of executions.
-He ran bodies through with swords, split them in two, or broke them on the Spanish garrotte.
-Urguz was the first to undergo these ordeals, but there were always volunteers who, driven by curiosity and the accounts of some predecessor, wished to feel the shock of a real execution.
-Pain, if it was not forgotten, fell away like a fleeting nightmare that fortified one for future torments.
+Those who continued to seek him out threw themselves into the work of helping the magician hide.
+No one spoke of him, no one knew him — yet he had a following of admirers who, summoned in secret, came to witness his art in ever-changing locations.
+Conscious of his patrons’ taste, he devised a variety of executions.
+He ran bodies through with swords, split them in two, or broke them apart with a Spanish garrotte.
+Urguz was the taster of these ordeals, but there were always volunteers who, driven by curiosity and the accounts of some predecessor, wished to feel the shock of a real execution.
+Pain, if not forgotten, fell away like a fleeting nightmare that fortified one for torments to come.

 Not all of them, however, were drawn by the morbid thrill of the killings.
-Some watched with distaste, yet persisted, held fast by the personality of a man whose magic they sensed as real, even as reason screamed that such things were impossible.
+Some watched with distaste, yet remained, held fast by the personality of a man whose magic they sensed as real, even when reason cried out that such things were not possible.
 For these delicate souls, Zaprezs devised a new effect.
-Now it was no longer a matter of killing in order to revive, but of reviving in order to kill.
+It was no longer a matter of killing in order to revive, but of reviving in order to kill.

-Gathered in a remote cemetery, by firelight and a moon veiled by the storm, a group of people formed a circle around a grave.
-Aided by two well-paid hirelings, Urguz strained to shift the heavy marble and draw out a coffin of rotting timber.
+Gathered in a remote cemetery, by the light of a fire and a moon veiled by the storm, a group of people formed a circle around a grave.
+Aided by two well-paid labourers, Urguz strained to shift the heavy marble and draw out a coffin of rotting wood.
 Before them, the magician moved his hands slowly, as though conducting an adagio.
-When the coffin was opened, it was tilted slightly toward the audience so that they might contemplate the desiccated body of an old woman wrapped in the finery of eternity.
-Then the magician covered it with the black cloth and passed his powerful hands along its length.
+When the coffin was opened, they tilted it slightly toward the audience so that they might contemplate the desiccated body of an old woman wrapped in the finery of eternity.
+Then the magician covered her with the black cloth and passed his powerful hands along its length.
 A bluish radiance appeared at the edges before the cloth was drawn away.
-The corpse appeared enveloped by this faint spectral halo and began to tremble, as though the worms that inhabited it had started to dance.
-Zaprezs thrust his arms beneath the supine figure and helped her to rise.
-Supported by invisible threads, the old woman stood before the astonishment of all.
-Then, without assistance, she took a few steps and gaped.
-At last she opened her eyes and revealed the black abyss of her empty sockets.
-Fearing that the thing would throw itself upon them, the onlookers drew back, ready to run — but after an ungainly bow, the revived woman stopped, floating in the centre with her arms hanging at her sides.
-The magician, who understood her desires, helped her return to her resting place and ordered that she be restored to the depths.
+The corpse appeared wrapped in this faint spectral halo and began to tremble, as though the worms that inhabited her had taken to dancing.
+Zaprezs slid his arms beneath her back and helped her rise.
+Held up by invisible threads, the old woman stood before the astonishment of all.
+Then, unaided, she took a few steps and gaped.
+At last she opened her eyes and showed the black abyss of her empty sockets.
+Fearing the thing might throw itself upon them, the onlookers drew back, ready to run, but after a clumsy bow the revived woman halted, floating in the centre with her arms hanging at her sides.
+The magician, who understood her wishes, helped her return to her bed and ordered that she be sent back into the depths.

 After one such performance, when all had departed, a solitary man waited to speak with the magician.
-Zaprezs always concealed his routes and could have disappeared unnoticed, but he sensed that the offer awaiting him might merit his attention.
+Zaprezs always concealed his routes and could have slipped away unnoticed, but he sensed that the offer awaiting him might merit his attention.

-“My daughter Clara, a child of only thirteen years, was interred two days ago,” said the stranger without preamble.
+“My daughter Clara, a child of just thirteen, was buried two days ago,” said the stranger without preamble.
 “I want you to bring her back before the colour fades from her cheeks.”

-Zaprezs looked at him with studied hauteur and let the silence linger.
-He considered dwelling on that man’s pain and replying with something such as: The dead know only the road to dust.
+Zaprezs looked at him with studied hauteur and let his words come slowly.
+He thought of feeding off the man’s pain and answering with something like: The dead know only the road to dust.
 Instead, he asked drily how much the man was prepared to pay.

 “Whatever you ask.”